TritonDataCenter/node-verror/README.md

 The `WError` constructor is used exactly the same way as the `VError` constructor.
-The `SError` constructor is also used the same way as the `VError` constructor except that in all cases, the `strict` property is overriden to `true.
+The `SError` constructor is also used the same way as the `VError` constructor except that in all cases, the `strict` property is overridden to `true`.
+Likewise, the `PError` constructor is used the same way as the `VError` constructor except that in all cases, the `skipPrintf` property is overridden to `true`.

 ## Public properties

-`VError`, `WError`, and `SError` all provide the same public properties as JavaScript's built-in Error objects.
+`VError`, `WError`, `PError`, and `SError` all provide the same public properties as JavaScript's built-in Error objects.

 Property name | Type   | Meaning
 ------------- | ------ | -------